amuuu/eco-sim/README.md

     - Timer
     - Chrono utilities
     - Logger
-    - Arguments packer/unpacker that extends the raw ability of c++
+    - Function arguments packer/unpacker that extends the raw ability of c++

 The ecosystem simulation has a UI that uses ImGui.
 The systems mentioned previously, are connected to the ui using a ImGui layer port.
 ImGui layer port has multiple secondary ports connected to it such as entity manager port and actions list port.
 The ports are responsible for literally "porting" the system to the interface and rendering their own data.
 The ImGui layer port calls the render function of each secondary port in each tick.